georgecho98/SportsNBAAPI/README.md

 ## Installation

     Download the repostary.
-Then follow the following step:
+Then follow the following step: npm install
-    NODE_ENV=production npm i,
-    NODE_ENV=production npm run build,
+    npm run render-build
-    NODE_ENV=production npm run start
+    npm run start

-    Place your .env file in the server folder. and input your postgres url and JWT token in there.
+    Place your .env file in the server folder. and input your mongoose URI, JWT token and sport API key in there.

-    For the development version: npm run dev
+    For the development version: npm run develop

 ## License
     no license

 ## Credit
-    Apolloserver, , react, typscript, API, JWT,
+    React, Javascript, API, JWT, express server

 ## Usage
    Frontpagr